grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 Cells can be displayed as a graphical gauge, with several different presentation types.

 {{% admonition type="note" %}}
-The maximum and minimum values of the Gauges will be configured automatically from the smallest and largest values in your whole data set.
+The maximum and minimum values of the gauges are configured automatically from the smallest and largest values in your whole data set.
 If you don't want the max/min values to be pulled from the whole data set, you can configure them for each column with field overrides.
 {{% /admonition %}}

 ##### Basic